 The concept of quality drives resources and funding in the ECE system.
 Quality is written into legislation and regulation and has accompanying funding allocations.
 The ECE field has typically defined "quality" as some combination of teacher credentials, research-based curriculum and assessment, ratios and group sizes, access to comprehensive services, and teacher-child interactions among others.
 Indicators that explicitly promote equity, via equitable experiences and equitable outcomes for children, have been almost universally excluded from this important definition and as a result, from Quality Rating and Improvement Systems (QRIS).
 Equitable supports for the workforce have been notably lacking, with women of color and non-center-based settings having less access to the supports needed to access and move through QRIS.
 As such, serious and legitimate concerns have been raised by advocates about whether QRIS is exacerbating inequities.
 We share these concerns and contend that substantial changes must be made to these systems.
-The field must explicitly include equity in the definition of quality and correspondingly, include it in every level of QRIS.
-A program simply cannot be deemed "quality" if its programming, experiences, and outcomes are inequitable.
+The field must explicitly include equity " if its programming, experiences, and outcomes are inequitable.
 Just as important is ensuring publicly funded programs and their workforce - particularly programs serving children from historically marginalized communities - have the support they need to move up through QRIS.
 Too often, these rating systems ignore equity content in their indicators, are inaccessible to the providers who serve the most marginalized children, and penalize programs who are experiencing systemic barriers.
 It is critical that these systems be redesigned, in partnership with parents and providers, to center equity.